 Exempt – these are goods or services that are completely exempt from VAT.
 This rate is applicable to services such as insurance or lottery ticket sales.
 Providing exempt goods or services differs from providing zero-rated services in that if you are providing goods or services exempt, you are not able to reclaim VAT incurred in providing these goods or services.

 If you are looking to expand your range of products or services and need help with which rate should be applied, then we would recommend taking a look at HMRC’s summary of the different rates applicable to different product and service categories.
 However, please be mindful that there is more detailed guidance available for certain product categories where VAT rate determination can be more complex.
 A great example of this is how the VAT treatment of a biscuit will differ depending on whether it is chocolate coated or has chocolate inside of it.
-So if you are unsure, we would be happy to help you with this, please contact us here.

 Who Needs to Register for VAT?